 39. Toothbrush Suction Hook – use a suction to hold your toothbrush by the mirror unless you have those standing toothbrush with a suction on the bottom.
 You can also use this on the shower to hold your loofah.

-40. Travel Toys & Activity Kits – when you cruise with toddlers, having an activity kit before your meal is serve during sit-down dinner is a lifesaver.
+40. Travel Toys & Activity Kits – when you cruise with toddlers, having an activity kit before your meal is served during sit-down dinner is a lifesaver.
 Trust me on this!

 41. iphone/DSLR tripod with remote – I’m buying this one coz it has a remote and can hold both my DSLR and iPhone.
 It can work great for taking a picture of my family where I’m actually in the picture (haha) as well and it also works for taking night shots when I can my DSLR to be on manual mode – you’ll understand this if you’re a photographer.